eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 memtier_benchmark -t $thread_num -c $client_num -s $server_ip -p $server_port --distinct-client-seed --ratio=1:0 --key-prefix="kv_" --key-minimum=1 --key-maximum=5000000 --random-data --data-size=128 --hide-histogram --test-time=300
 ```

-- Thread Number (-t): Specifies the number of threads for parallel execution, which we have set to a fixed value of 32.
+- `-t`: Number of threads, which was set to a fixed value of 32.
-- Client Number (-c): Represents the number of clients per thread.
-We configured it to 4, 8, and 20 to evaluate different concurrency levels.
-In our experiment, this resulted in total concurrency values of 128, 256, and 640, calculated as `thread_num` × `client_num`.
+- `-c`: Number of clients per thread.
+We configured it to 4, 8, 16 and 32 to evaluate different concurrency levels.
+This resulted in total concurrency of 128, 256, 512 and 1024, calculated as `thread_num × client_num`.
-- Ratio (--ratio): 1:0 for write-only workload.
+- `--ratio`: Set\:Get ratio, 1:0 for write-only workload.

 #### Results

-Below are the results of the write-only workload, presented in a graph that illustrates the Redis, **EloqKV** & DragonflyDB's throughput and latency across varying thread numbers, simulating different levels of concurrent database access.
+Below are the results of the write-only workload.

-X-axis: Represents the varying thread numbers employed during the benchmark, simulating different levels of concurrent database access.
+X-axis: Represents the varying concurrencies (`thread_num × client_num`), simulating different levels of concurrent database access.

-Left Y-axis: Measures the QPS (Queries Per Second).
+Left Y-axis: Throughput in QPS (Queries Per Second).

-Right Y-axis: Measures the Latency (P999).
+Right Y-axis: 99.9 Percentile latency in micro seconds (us).

 <p align="center">
 <div style={{ width: '720px', textAlign: 'center'}}>